pangeacyber/job-app-file-scan-demo/README.md

 # Job Application File Scan Demo

 This is a simple job application that scans resumes before upload.
 The app uses Pangea's file scan APIs to prevent malicious files from being uploaded.
-The app utilizes shows how you could utilize file intel as well as deep file scan to be able to effectively scan files before they get uplaoded to a storage server.
+The app utilizes shows how you could utilize file intel as well as deep file scan to be able to effectively scan files before they get uploaded to a storage server.

 ![App demo](./job-file-scan-demo.gif)